Matherunner/hldoc/source/strafing.rst

 Effects of frame rate
 ~~~~~~~~~~~~~~~~~~~~~

 The frame rate can affect the acceleration significantly.
-Looking at the first case of :eq:`maxaccel speed`, the acceleration per frame is
+Looking at the second case of :eq:`maxaccel theta`, the acceleration per frame is

 .. math:: \frac{\sqrt{\lVert\lambda(\mathbf{v})\rVert^2 + L^2} - \lVert\lambda(\mathbf{v})\rVert}{\tau_g}

 One can immediately see that the lower the :math:`\tau_g` (that is, the higher the game frame rate), the higher the acceleration.
-The second case is similar.
-For the third case, however, frame rate has no effect on the acceleration, because the frame rate simply disappears from the expression for acceleration.
+The first case of :eq:`maxaccel theta` and :math:`\cos\Theta = \cos\zeta` also provides greater accelerations at greater game frame rates.
+The third and fourth cases, however, do not admit greater accelerations at higher frame rates.

 ..
 FIXME: similar to the frame rate section, this is misleading because it implies newer engines do not round tau_p.